Principles of swimming ponds:

 - Create bacterial conditions in the planting area among the plant roots to help cleanse the water.

-- Encourage micro organisms like water fleas to thrive.
+- Encourage micro-organisms like water fleas to thrive.

 - Do not use chemicals or chlorine.

-- Brings the swimmer closer to nature.
+- Bring the swimmer closer to nature.

 - Exclude fish and ducks from your swimming pond.
 Both create high levels of nutrient and bring a risk of unhealthy impurities.